 Arnold Golub Deputy General Counsel Nasdaq, Inc. 301-978-8075 a.
-Purpose
+Purpose proposal and proposed rule language.
+This Amendment No. 3 (the "Amendment")

-3. Self-Regulatory Organization's Statement of the Purpose of, and Statutory Basis for, the Proposed Rule Change
+3. Self-Regulatory Organization's Statement of the Purpose of, and Statutory Basis for, the Proposed Rule Change supersedes and replaces the original filing, as modified by Amendments No. 1 and 2, in its entirety.